-The document within the scope of your request contains information relating to certain operations of the NDIA, specifically, internal operations related to planning and risk management processes that affect the functions of the NDIA, its operational decision making, and the delivery of services through the National Disability Insurance Scheme (NDIS) during a pandemic.
+The document within the scope of your request contains information relating to certain operations of the NDIA, specifically, internal operations related to risk management processes that affect the functions of the NDIA, its operational decision making, and the delivery of services through the National Disability Insurance Scheme (NDIS) during the COVID-19 pandemic.

-The disclosure of this information would reveal methodologies the NDIA uses to assist in its operational risk determination in relation to operations of the NDIA and NDIS during a pandemic.
-That is, the potential considerations and courses of actions that may be undertaken in particular circumstances or in determining strategies to respond to particular pandemic conditions.
+The disclosure of this information would reveal methodologies the NDIA uses to assist in its operational risk determination in relation to specific NDIS programs, as well as the NDIA as an agency.
+That is, the methodology used by the NDIA to determine appropriate risk management strategies to respond to the pandemic.